 Banana Cake Mix

-In a separate bowl, sieve wheat flour, baking powder, baking soda, and salt together.
+In a separate mixing bowl, sieve wheat flour, baking powder, baking soda, and salt together.
 Add flour mixture and cocoa powder to wet ingredients.
 Fold the dry ingredients into the wet ingredients.

 Initially, the banana cake batter will be thick.
 Add milk to the batter and make it of pouring consistency.
 The batter should be smooth and lump free.
 In case you find any lumps, use an electric whisker to whisk the batter for 1-2 min.